peteryxu/HH-gemini-multimodal-live-dev-guide/README.md

 ## License

-This project is licensed under the MIT License - see the `LICENSE` file for details.
+This project is licensed under the MIT License - see the `LICENSE` and `NOTICE` files for details.

-This README provides a clear overview of the repository's contents, structure, and purpose.
-It guides developers through the different chapters, explains how to use the examples, and highlights the key concepts covered.
-Remember to replace placeholder comments like "attached a screenshot of how it looks like now" with actual descriptions or instructions relevant to your repository.